apigee/api-platform-samples/samplets/Extract-Variables/docs/Extract-Query-Param.md

 `http://myorg-test.apigee.net/extract-variables?code=DBNabc123`

-You want to extract the variable value `abc123` into a flow variable called `queryinfo.id`.
+You want to extract the variable value `abc123` into a flow variable called `queryinfo.dbncode`.

 This is a common use case, where the extracted value can be used in another policy elsewhere in the proxy flow.